 There are some areas of Italy where most hotels and resorts close down for the winter, so save destinations like the Riviera beach towns and Tuscany for summertime vacations.
 Similarly, poor weather and rough seas mean islands other than Sicily tend to close outside of peak season, so it’s best to avoid these when planning your Italy in winter itinerary.

-Aside from these few exceptions, most destinations in Italy retain their charm throughout the year, so there’s no need to worry about choosing where to go.
-The most important thing to remember about traveling to Italy in the winter is to take a jacket and an umbrella and enjoy!
+Aside from a few exceptions, most destinations in Italy retain their charm throughout the year, so there’s no need to worry about choosing where to go.
+The most important thing to remember about travelling to Italy in the winter is to enjoy it!

 Where would you go?
 Let me know in the comments below!